azazellochg/Simple2.0/README.md

 # Simple2.0
-Scripts adapted from http://simple.stanford.edu/ to run on HPC
+Scripts adapted from http://simple.stanford.edu/ to run on HPC with SLURM system

 ##### Example commands to run in parallel: